 Day 3 in Dubai

-For day 3, I recommend waking up early because this will be a busy day but there are some incredible Dubai highlights waiting for you.
+For day 3, I recommend waking up early because this will be a busy day because some incredible Dubai highlights are waiting for you.

 Gold and Spice Souk in Dubai Deira

 The Gold and Spice Souks are fun places to visit and, in my opinion, must-see spots.
 It is a perfect place to see another side of Dubai.Souvenirs, rugs, and Arabian clothes (and gold and spices) are much cheaper than in any other part of Dubai, which makes it also a perfect place to shop if you’re on a budget.